Our 2015 Content/What you get

 - Custom Weekly Statistical Projections: Each Tuesday morning you can log on and view weekly offensive and IDP projections that are based 100% on the numbers.
 For those looking for immediate insight on the coming week, these projections are based 100% on the numbers each team is giving up to each position in YOUR scoring system, so you can clearly see which players have the best and worse matchup by the numbers for the upcoming week.

-- Custom Weekly Player Rankings & Projections: Our readers asked for it, and in 2014 we will be bumping up the release of our initial weekly offensive and IDP projections to Tuesday night.
+- Custom Weekly Player Rankings & Projections: In 2014 we bumped up the release of our initial weekly offensive and IDP projections to late Tuesday night and we’ll be striving to release them earlier in 2015.
 Although that is very early in the week and there are always situations we can’t properly handicap on a Tuesday, we know a lot of our readers would like to see early projections Tuesday night to help their WW decisions.

 - The Waiver Wire: We update our extensive WW column as information regarding injuries and expected playing time for the upcoming week becomes available.